lmfresneda/clock-alarm-extension/README.md

 ![Icon toolbar](img/install3.png)

-## First time
+## Security

-For the first time when we open new tab, the next question is shown:
+For our security, Chrome asks us if we want to use this extension, because it's loaded by developed mode:

 ![Question for the first time](img/install4.png)

-Press `Keep changes` button, if we want to use this extension, obviously.
+Press `Keep changes` button, if we want to try this extension, obviously.

-NOTE: This extension does not require special permissions
+NOTE: This extension does not require special permissions (only notifications, but no is absolutely necessary).